ONGOD6/bit-brains-eip-/eips/eips/eip-0004-phase-one-deployment-architecture.md

 - Brains MAY be optionally associated with Ethereum Name Service (ENS) records.
 - ENS records serve as human-readable identifiers and metadata pointers only.
 - ENS resolution MUST NOT affect canonical protocol logic.

+- ### Security, Lifecycle, and Governance (Phase One)

+Phase One of the Bit Brains protocol intentionally minimizes governance complexity and attack surface.

+#### Security Model

+- All canonical state transitions MUST be enforced by Ethereum-based smart contracts.
+- No off-chain authority, multisig governance, or admin key MAY modify Brain state.
+- Brain NFTs, proof-of-care validation, and epoch progression MUST be fully deterministic and publicly verifiable.
+- Economic parameters defined in prior EIPs are immutable during Phase One deployment.

+#### Lifecycle Constraints

+- Brains progress through discrete, protocol-defined lifecycle states.
+- Lifecycle transitions are triggered exclusively by on-chain epoch conditions and proof-of-care validation.
+- Manual intervention, pausing, or emergency overrides are explicitly disallowed in Phase One.

+#### Governance Scope

+- Phase One introduces no active governance mechanism.
+- No voting, parameter adjustment, or protocol upgrades are permitted once deployed.
+- Governance is limited to passive stewardship: monitoring, documentation, and proposal drafting for future phases.

+Future protocol phases MAY introduce formal governance frameworks, upgrade paths, or security councils, but such mechanisms are explicitly out of scope for this EIP.

 ---